 The Canaan dog traces its roots back to Israel, where it was developed from pariah dogs that were captured and re-domesticated in the area of Palestine.
 Pariah dogs had once been domesticated and used by ancient Israelites as guardian and herding dogs, but over time they found their way back to being mostly wild dogs.
 Pariah dogs existed in pre-Biblical times, which makes the Canaan dog’s roots quite ancient.

 However, the breed as we know it today was developed relatively recently, in the 1930s.
-The creation of the Canaan Dog breed was undertaken by a scientist who was an expert in pariah dogs—Dr. Rudolphina Menzel.
+The creation of the Canaan Dog breed was undertaken by Dr. Rudolphina Menzel, a scientist, and an expert in pariah dogs.
 Her Canaan Dogs were easily trained and highly skilled as sentry dogs, messengers, Red Cross helpers, and land mine locators, as well as guarding and herding livestock.
 Today, the Canaan Dog is the national dog of Israel.

 Canaan Dog Care

 Canaan Dogs retain many of their wild instincts, one of which is wariness.
 For this reason, socialization is of the utmost importance for Canaan Dog puppies so they don't become overly fearful or shy.
 The breeder will begin intensive socialization early on, but it’s imperative that new puppy owners continue this throughout the Canaan Dog puppy’s adolescence and early adulthood.

 Canaan Dogs are smart and respond well to positive training techniques like clicker training.
 They are a sensitive breed and will shut down if you try using harsh training methods with them.
 It’s much better (and more effective) to make training fun for your Canaan Dog by practicing in short sessions and giving lots of praise and rewards.
 Canaan Dogs need a moderate amount of daily exercise.
 Aim for two 30-minute walks a day, or off-leash running or chasing after a ball.
 Canaan Dogs are naturally athletic, excelling at many different competitive dog sports, such as agility, tracking, nose work, obedience, and herding.